Nishkalkashyap/notes/edfora/dashboard.md

         ```
 ### UI/UX bugs identified
    1. "Go To Onboarding" close button does not works.
-   2. Not responsive, overflow-x but no scroll bar
+   2. Non-responsive, overflow-x allowed but scroll bar is not shown